 The pool matches will be played across these venues with hosts France, defending champions New Zealand and former winners England among others set to play in all three cities, adding to the excitement for local fans.

 The draw, based on rankings from the 2017 edition in Georgia, sees New Zealand joined in Pool A by Australia, Wales – both former runners-up – and World Rugby U20 Trophy 2017 winners Japan.

-2017 runners-up England will face Argentina (30 May, 5.30 KO GMT), Italy (3 June, 3.30 KO GMT) and Scotland (7 June, 8pm KO GMT) in Pool B, while bronze medallists South Africa will meet hosts France, Ireland and Georgia in Pool C.
+2017 runners-up England will face Argentina in Narbonne (30 May, 5.30 KO BST) as well as Italy (3 June, 3.30 KO BST and Scotland (7 June, 8pm KO BST) in Pool B at Beziers' Stade de la Méditerranée., while bronze medallists South Africa will meet hosts France, Ireland and Georgia in Pool C.

 'The scene is set'